How to Change Auto Light Bulbs

 5. Always wear gloves when you handle bulbs.
 Skin oils can cause bulbs to swell and fail.
 It’s especially important to prevent swelling on headlight and fog light bulbs.
 But skin oils can also cause miniature bulbs to swell and fail.

-2. Change Your License Plate Bulb
+How to Change a License Plate Bulb

 Since a burned-out license plate bulb can get you a ticket, replace it if needed.
 Unscrew the lens or release the locking tab.
 Twist the bulb socket a quarter turn and pull it out.
 Snap in a new bulb and reinstall.